A Common Scam

-You ask if the fee's refundable, and was told it is if you don't find work.
+You ask if the fee is refundable, and was told it is if you don't find work.

 And you're kept waiting for hours with one excuse after another.
 A five-hour wait is not uncommon.
 Maybe they say the photographer is busy or he's delayed from another job.

 Then you finally get some pictures done.
 They are not that good.
 But your handler tries to sell them to you anyway.
-Then s/he mentions that you need to pay them a lot more to establish a permanent portfolio (perhaps $1000 to $2500) in order to find work.
-They claim this is the cost for your online portfolio, professional photography, and 500-1000 "comp cards" of your best shots that will be sent to prospective clients.
+Then they mention that you need to pay them a lot more to establish a permanent portfolio (perhaps $1000 to $2500) in order to find work.
+They claim this is the cost for your online portfolio, professional photography, and 500 to 1000 "comp cards" of your best shots that will be sent to prospective clients.

 They'll also refer you to more model training, acting classes, make-up artists, and much more for even more money.

 It is getting to the end of the day, and the photographer is shutting down the equipment and cleaning up the "studio."

 You're told that unless you pony up the larger amount of money right then and there, the photographer is going to purge all the pictures (he has another job later, and he needs the space on the memory card), and your entire day will be wasted.